"The homily is the touchstone for judging a pastor's closeness and ability to communicate to his people.”

 About the Academy

-The University of Notre Dame, through the John S. Marten Program in Homiletics and Liturgics, is initiating an ambitious program of renewal in Roman Catholic preaching.
+The University of Notre Dame, through the John S. Marten Program in Homiletics and Liturgics, has initiated an ambitious program of renewal in Roman Catholic preaching.
 The Rev. William A. Toohey, C.S.C.
 Notre Dame Preaching Academy is designed to help clergy become more effective preachers in their Sunday liturgies.
-How will we do this?
-First, priests will come together as brothers in peer-learning groups.
-This will provide an atmosphere of mutual support and constructive homiletic feedback.
-In addition, the Academy will provide ongoing online resources, expert homily evaluation and special events.
+How do we do this?
+First, priests come together as brothers in peer-learning groups.
+This provides an atmosphere of mutual support and constructive homiletic feedback.
+In addition, the Academy provides curriculum resources, online discussion opportunities, expert homily evaluation and special events.

 Where do we start with preaching improvement?

-With support from the Lily Endowment of Indianapolis, three dioceses and one religious congregation will begin the initial pilot project in January of 2016.
-Preachers will self-assess and design their own goals for improvement; the peer-learning groups will support and critique each other; congregations will offer their input; and homiletic experts will coach priests in what life-giving preaching looks like.
-An online curriculum and in-person workshops will augment the process.
-All together this will create a rich community of learning to fortify the fruitfulness of Sunday preaching.
+With support from the Lilly Endowment of Indianapolis, three dioceses and one religious congregation began the initial pilot project in January of 2016.
+Preachers self-assessed and designed their own goals for improvement; the peer-learning groups have supported and critiqued each other's preaching; congregations offer their input; and homiletic experts evaluate and coach priests in what life-giving preaching looks like.
+Each semester, a curriculum is designed to curate the best homiletic wisdom for busy priests.
+The peer groups learn together through monthly gatherings and online discussion.
+All together this creates a rich community of learning.

 Who is involved in this initial project?